-Clean your Space
+2. Clean The Bathroom Space

 Once you have decluttered the next step is to clean!
 Dust and then wipe those shelves down with wipes.
 You will be surprised by how much dust can collect in shelving spaces.

-Keep the Counter Space Mess-Free
+3. Keep The Bathroom Counter Space Mess-Free

 Our counter holds only toothbrushes, toothpaste and hand soap!
 That’s it.

-I purchased a toothbrush holder for the kids and a tray that holds their handsoap and toothpaste.
+I purchased a toothbrush holder for the kids and a tray that holds their hand soap and toothpaste.

 Everything else including hairbrushes, combs and hair spray has a basket or space where it is so be placed which means it stays off the counter when it’s not being used.

-Use Drawer Dividers and Inserts
+4. Use Bathroom Drawer Dividers And Inserts

-If you are like most parents that have children who fail to put their stuff away this is the perfect way for them to know EXACTLY where something goes.
+If you are like most parents that have children who fail to put their stuff away, this is the perfect way for them to know EXACTLY where something goes.
 It worked for my three so far.